armory/knowledge-base/_posts/admin/2019-06-04-AWS-api-gateway-integration.md

 date: 2019-05-29
 title: AWS API Gateway Integration
 categories:
+   - Admin
    - AWS
-description: How to integrate AWS API Gateway to expose Spinnaker webhook
+description: How to integrate AWS API Gateway to expose Spinnaker API endpoints (Gate)
 type: Document
 ---

 ## Background

-There are a handful of options to manage the accessing to Spinnaker by third-party systems, without Spinnaker being exposed externally, this document will show you how to expose Spinnaker's resources thorugh [AWS API Gateway](https://aws.amazon.com/api-gateway/) which will help us to monitor and restrict access to our expose resources.
+There are a handful of options to manage access to Spinnaker by third-party systems, without Spinnaker being exposed externally, this document will show you how to expose Spinnaker's resources through [AWS API Gateway](https://aws.amazon.com/api-gateway/) which will help us monitor and restrict access to our exposed resources.

 In this case we will expose a webhook URL to trigger a pipeline which could be called from a third-party system outside of our infrastructure, this document also assumes that you have configured Spinnaker in EKS.